Chr15w1986/Portfolio-1/README.md

 videos on homepage overflowing bottom of container for mobile device viewport. overflow hidden title overflowing onto next line. reduced text size at 600px width

-navbar not centering, always hanging left until media queries kick in at 400px where they centre and stack.
+navbar not centering, always hanging left until media queries kick in at 400px where they centre and stack. sorted with display:flex and justify-content: space-around;

 navbar overflowing onto next line at 600px, centered and stacked links